lvphj/epydemiology/README.md

 #### Returns

-Pandas dataframe containing a table of proportions and confidence intervals.
+These functions both return Pandas dataframes containing a table of proportions and confidence intervals.

 #### Other notes